Disclosure: This post is part of a hosted stay. All opinions are my own.

 Our second family-friendly stop during our Cayman Islands press trip was a visit to the Cayman Turtle Farm.
 I wasn’t really sure what to expect, but it ended up being one of our favorite activities on the island.
-If you are cruising to the Caymans, it can also be booked as a cruise excursion.
+On our family’s second trip to Grand Cayman, we made sure to stop by – especially for my turtle-obsessed son.
+If you are cruising to Grand Cayman, the Cayman Turtle Farm can also be booked as a cruise excursion.

 Review of the Cayman Turtle Farm

 The Grand Cayman Turtle Farm offers a swimming lagoon, a snorkeling area, a restaurant, a turtle breeding pond, and turtle touch tanks.
 We started out with a visit to the restaurant, where turtle soup, burgers, and steak were on the menu (I went with the delicious jerk chicken instead).
 The restaurant overlooks the snorkeling area, and the kids enjoyed watching the fish and turtles in the pond.